ArcFreez/expiry-date-detector/README.md

 3. It will produce outputs and images which you will have to hit `enter` your way through to finish running.
-But overall, the output will be in the log files (logs-scale-template.txt for scale-template-matching.py), and (logs-scale-ccs.txt for connected-components-template-matching.py).
+But overall, the output will be in the log files.